The CCS chain

 Transport

-- Transport distance about 700 km
+- Transport distance approx. 700 km (for Norwegian projects)

 - Liquefied state of CO2 (15 barg, -26°C)

-- Onshore terminal in Øygarden (west coast Norway) with buffer storage, pump and heater
+- Onshore terminal in Øygarden (west coast Norway) with buffer storage, pump and heater (capacity of 1.5 million tonnes CO2 per year)

-- 110 km pipeline, 12 inch diameter
+- 110 km pipeline, 12 inch diameter (with a capacity of approx. 5 million tonnes of CO2 per year)

 Storage